 - Other service activities

 - Activities of households as employers, undifferentiated goods and service-producing activities of households for own use

 New SIC codes are added as new industrial sectors emerge and these were last updated in 2007.
 The last change before 2007 was in 2003 and, before that, in 1997.
 This may suggest that we are overdue for an update to the SIC code system, given the considerable changes in commerce over the last 15 years.

 See below for an example of some of the manufacturing SIC codes used in the UK.

 How do I know whether I need to register more than one SIC code?

 Companies House will ask you to provide at least one SIC code that reflects your “principal business”.
 In other words, they want to know the business activity that brings in the most revenue.
 A single SIC code is sufficient for most circumstances, although you may add more codes if you have other distinct areas to your business.
 More codes may cause confusion when it comes to finance and taxes, however, hence it is important not to add codes unless they are really needed.
 In some cases it may be hard to choose the appropriate SIC code-or-codes for your business.
-In these circumstances we recommend speaking to a company formation specialist who can advise you on the correct codes to register with Companies House.
+In these circumstances we recommend speaking to a company formation agent who can advise you on the correct codes to register with Companies House.

 Why might I need to change a company SIC code?